-eight union workers is not singing one of those old Pete Seeger songs (e.g., 'There Once Was a Union Maid').
+Commenting on the absence of a "public issue" in the preceding examples, the Commonwealth Energy court observed: "Selling an herbal breast enlargement product is not a disquisition on alternative medicine.
+Lying about the supervisor of eight union workers is not singing one of those old Pete Seeger songs (e.g., 'There Once Was a Union Maid').
 And in the case before us hawking an economics lecture on the importance of information for efficient markets."
 (Commonwealth Energy, supra, 110 Cal.App.4th at p.
 34.)
-By contrast, allegedly defamatory statements contained in political flyers sent to 10,000 union members during an election were clearly protected speech relating to a "public issue"; namely, "the qualifications of a candidate to run for office."
+By contrast, allegedly defamatory statements contained in political flyers sent to 10,000 union members during an election were protected speech relating to a "public issue"; i.e., "the qualifications of a candidate to run for office."
 (Cf. Macias v.
 Hartwell (1997) 55 Cal.App.4th 669, 675.)

-Consumer Actions Under the Unfair Competition Law (UCL).
+- Trade Libel.
+Libelous statements made by a company about a competitor's products or services.
+(Globetrotter Software v.
+Elan Computer Group (N.D.
+1999) 63 F.Supp.2d 1127, 1130 ["if such statements were construed as coming within the statute's protection, any lawsuit alleging trade libel, false advertising or the like in the context of commercial competition would be subject to attack as a SLAPP suit."].) - Declaratory Relief.
+An action for declaratory relief by a municipality seeking to determine the validity of its ordinance did not constitute a SLAPP suit merely because it followed a similar lawsuit brought in federal court by a mobile home park owner attacking the same ordinance.
+Rather, the city's action "arose" not from the owner's prior federal suit, but from the controversy underlying both actions; namely, the constitutionality of the ordinance itself.
+(City of Cotati v.
+Cashman (2002) 29 Cal.4th 69, 78; accord State Farm General Ins.
+Co. v.
+Magorino (2002) 99 Cal.App.4th 974, 977-978 [insurance company's declaratory relief action sought a determination of coverage issues that arose from the tender of defense and the terms of the insurance policy, not the underlying personal injury action].) - ♣ Unfair Competition.
 A consumer rights action under Business & Professions Code § 17200 of the UCL against a property insurer and the insurer's employees alleging "regulatory violations" in the adjustment of property damage claims arising from the Northridge earthquake is not a SLAPP.
 Although based upon a Department of Insurance (DOI) market examination report prepared from information furnished by defendants, the lawsuit did not necessarily "arise from the report" nor from any communication made by the defendants to DOI.
 (Gallimore v.
 State Farm Fire & Casualty Ins.
 Co.
-(2002) 102 Cal.App.4th 1388, 1392-1400 (Gallimore); see also Commonwealth Energy, supra, 110

-Cal.App.4th at pp. 32-33.)

-Plaintiff Demonstrates a Prima Facie Case in Response to the Anti-SLAPP Motion.
+(2002) 102 Cal.App.4th 1388, 1392-1400 (Gallimore); see also Commonwealth Energy, supra, 110 Cal.App.4th at pp. 32-33.) - Telemarketing. "[A] telemarketing pitch" made to potential customers to solicit the caller's goods or services did not involve issues of public interest or concern.
+(Commonwealth Energy, supra, 110 Cal.App.4th at pp. 28, 32-35.) - Plaintiff Demonstrates a Prima Facie Case in Response to the Anti-SLAPP Motion.
 In the final analysis, "[o]nly a cause of action that satisfies both prongs of the anti-SLAPP statute - i.e., that arises from protected speech or petitioning activity and lack even minimal merit - is a SLAPP, subject to being stricken under the statute."
 (Navellier, supra, 29 Cal.4th at p.
 89, internal citations omitted.)